pri17/SimpleClinicService/README.md

-# SimpleClinicService
+# Simple Clinic Booking System
-Servelec new starter exercise
+Servelec healthcare new starter exercise
 Use C# language, aspx webforms(applied some jQuery functions as well), fluent NHibernate.

 Complete this exercise using individual sulotions.